kyarik/pre-router/README.md

 - `options: Required<RouterOptions>` are the options provided to `createRouter` populated with default values for all options that were omitted.

-- `preloadBeforeNavigation: (path: string, content: PreloadContent) => void;` preloads the specified [`content`](#preloadcontent) for the given path before the navigation to that path actually occurs.
+- `preloadBeforeNavigation: (path: string, content: PreloadContentOption) => void;` preloads the specified [`content`](#preloadcontentoption) for the given path before the navigation to that path actually occurs.
 This could be used to start loading code and data for a route even before the user navigates to it, if we know that the user will likely navigate to it.
 For example, we could start preloading content for a route in an event handler.
 Note that if the specified `content` is already loaded or is loading for the given `path`, then this function has no effect.

 - `refreshCurrentRouterEntry: () => void` refreshes the current router entry by preloading again the components and data for the current entry.
 Note that if the components already loaded or are still loading, then preloading them again will have no effect.